bruderstein/PythonScript/docs/source/intro.rst

 	print("\nExperiment is over.")

-In case of Scintilla events, when you use ``editor.callback(..)`` to register callbacks for them, their notifications are placed in a queue that is processed *asynchronously*.
-This means that while your event handlers are called to work on one notification after another in the queue, in the order that the respective events happened, Notepad++  does not wait for the handlers to finish before accepting and responding to other user events.
+In case of Scintilla events, when you use ``editor.callback(..)`` to register callbacks for them, their notifications are placed in a queue that is processed *asynchronously* relative to Notepad++ app.
+This means that while your event handler on one particular notification in the queue, Notepad++  does not wait for the handler to finish before accepting and responding to other user events.
 As a result, a particular event may happen a long time before your event handler finishes processing that event (notification) (or potentially before your event handler is even called).

 In normal circumstances the time delay is so small it doesn't matter, but you may need to be aware of it if you're doing something time-sensitive.